 Retreats in California

 Laguna Writers offers two different kinds of day-long retreats: San Francisco retreats and Ocean View retreats.
-The San Francisco retreats are held in Twin Peaks, and the Ocean View retreats are held in various locations along the Pacific Coast.
-This year's first retreat—on March 24th—will be held in Stinson Beach.
+The San Francisco retreats are held in Twin Peaks, and the Ocean View retreats are held in various locations along the Pacific Coast, including Muir Beach and Point Reyes.
+This year's first retreat—on March 24th—was be held in Stinson Beach.
 The photos here are of the house at Stinson Beach.

 The day-long retreats are held three times a year, in Spring, Summer and Fall, and they each have their own craft focus, such as writing from the senses, character development, and revision techniques.